10 Little-Known Facebook Features

 If you belong to a group on Facebook, it's easy to invite that group en masse to an event.
-Sometimes, people struggle with this when they want to invite a related group of people to something and don't want to leave anyone out.
+People struggle with this a lot, where they want to invite a related group of people to something but don't want to leave anyone out.
 Little do they know that they already have the list of invitees created.
 The best part is, it invites all group members, even if you aren't friends with every member of the group.

 To create a group event, go to the group's page and click the gear icon.
 Select Create Event from the menu of options that opens.
 You can then create the event, with the privacy pre-set to be members of that group and members automatically getting invited.